Skip to main content

 Urgent need for stronger acute care systems

-In low- and middle-income countries, 50% of deaths and one-third of disabilities could be addressed with effective acute care.
-Emergency care providers have the potential to save many of these lives.
+In low- and middle-income countries, up to 50% of deaths and one-third of disabilities are addressable with effective acute care.

 A NEW GLOBAL ALLIANCE